• Skip to primary navigation

 How to make Coconut Chutney?

-There are two main parts to making coconut chutney - Grinding the chutney and making tempering of spices and aromatics.
+There are two main parts to making coconut chutney: grinding the chutney and tempering it with spices and aromatics.

 Grinding the Chutney